• Home

 Brown Bin

 The brown bin (Biomüll) in Germany is specifically designated for biodegradable waste, such as food scraps and garden waste.
 This waste is processed to produce biogas and compost, which are valuable resources for energy production and soil enrichment.
-To ensure the quality of the compost and biogas, it is important not to use plastic or biodegradable bags in the brown bin; only paper bags should be used for disposal.
+To ensure the quality of the compost and biogas, it is important not to use plastic bags in the brown bin.
+Compostable plastic bags are also often banned by local waste companies because they do not always break down quickly enough in industrial facilities.
+Paper bags or newspaper are usually safer options.

 Important: Christmas Trees